predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 }
 ```

-# Toolbar Configuration/Customization
+# Toolbar configuration/customization

-The toolbar configuration dictates what items are present in the main row, what subrow is defined for each main item and what happens when clicking on a main item or a sub item.
-It can be passed at the chart level through the 'config' key in 'toolbarConfig':
+The toolbar configuration dictates what items are present in the main row, what sub-row is defined for each main item, and what happens when clicking on a main item or a sub-item.
+It can be passed at the chart level through the `config` key in `toolbarConfig`:

 ```javascript
 toolbarConfig = {